+- (b) the expiry date of the contract; - (c) the amount of fixed remuneration payable under the contract, excluding arrangements for pension payments; and - (d) the amount of any variable remuneration payable under the contract (e.g. commission on profits) with details of the formula for calculating such remuneration.
 Where there is more than one contract, a statement of the aggregate remuneration payable is normally regarded as fulfilling the requirements under (c) of this Note, except to the extent that this method would conceal material anomalies which ought to be disclosed (e.g. because one director is remunerated at a very much higher rate than the others).
 In cases where contracts have been replaced or amended, however, the particulars of remuneration payable under both the existing and the earlier contracts must relate to each individual separately.

-2. Recent increases in remuneration

-The Executive will regard as an amendment to a service contract any case where the remuneration of an offeree company director (with a service contract with more than 12 months to run) is increased materially within 6 months before the date of the offeree board circular.
+2. Recent increases in remuneration The Executive will regard as an amendment to a service contract any case where the remuneration of an offeree company director (with a service contract with more than 12 months to run) is increased materially within 6 months of the date of the offeree board circular.
 Therefore, any such material increase must be disclosed in the offeree board circular and the current and previous levels of remuneration stated.

-- 14. The address of the websites on which documents are displayed under Note 1 to Rule 8 of the Takeovers Code. - 15.
-Details of any understanding, arrangement or agreement or special deal between any shareholder of the offeree company on the one hand, and the offeree company, its subsidiaries or associated companies on the other hand.
+14. The address of the websites on which documents are displayed under Note 1 to Rule 8 of the Takeovers Code.
+Sch II-10 July 2018

-Sch II-6 September 2023

-OFFER DOCUMENT FOR SHARE BUY-BACKS BY GENERAL OFFER

-Except with the consent of the Executive, the offer document should contain in a prominent position the following statements:-

-IMPORTANT

-If you are in doubt as to any aspect of this offer, you should consult a licensed securities dealer or registered institution in securities, a bank manager, solicitor, professional accountant, or other professional adviser.

-The offer document should include the following information:-

-The offeror

-1. The date when the document is despatched, the name and address of the offeror and any financial adviser or other person making the offer on behalf of the offeror, and the principal members of the offeror's concert group.

-Intentions of offeror
+OFFER DOCUMENT FOR SHARE BUY-BACKS BY GENERAL OFFER Except with the consent of the Executive, the offer document should contain in a prominent position the following statements:- IMPORTANT If you are in doubt as to any aspect of this offer, you should consult a licensed securities dealer or registered institution in securities, a bank manager, solicitor, professional accountant, or other professional adviser.
+If you have sold all your shares in you should at once hand this document and the accompanying form to the purchaser or the licensed securities dealer or registered institution in securities or other agent through whom the sale was effected for transmission to the purchaser.
+The offer document should include the following information:- The offeror The date when the document is despatched, the name and address of the offeror and any financial adviser or other person making the offer on behalf of the offeror, and the principal members of the offeror's concert group.
+Intentions of offeror 2.
+The offeror's intention, if any, to rely upon sections 705, 711 to 716 and 718 to 721 of the Companies Ordinance (Cap.
+622) or any comparable provision of applicable company law.
+July 2018 Sch III-1